Taylor-pm-pl/libEco/README.md

 ## Installation
 You can get the compiled .phar file on poggit by clicking [here](https://poggit.pmmp.io/ci/Eric-pm-pl/LibEconomy/~).

+## Supports
+Currently this library only supports BedrockEconomy and EconomyAPI

 ## Usage
 LibEconomy makes using the economy plugins API easier!.